axelarnetwork/axelar-amplifier/doc/src/contracts/connection_router.md

 6. The Relayer sends the proof, which also contains messages, to the destination's External Gateway.

 ### Notes
-1. External Gateways are associated with blockchains other than Axelar, such as Ethereum and Avalanche, while internal gateways are specific to Axelar's chain.
+1. External Gateways are deployed on blockchains other than Axelar, such as Ethereum and Avalanche, while internal gateways reside on Axelar's chain.